M66B/FairEmail/README.md

 FairEmail requires at least Android 5 Lollipop.

+Due to many bugs in ChromeOS/Android, Chromebooks are not supported.

 Individual message notifications are available on Android 7 Nougat and later only because earlier Android versions do not support notification grouping.